 Times are a-changing.
 Businesses should constantly be ‘woke’ to new ways to improve their customer experience.
 Find out the top predictions for customer insights in 2021.

 Over 60% of companies worldwide are staffed with Chief Data Officers.
 76% of customers expect companies to understand their needs in 2021.
-Not to mention, a whopping 90% of global executives who leverage customer insights report said that it improved their ability to deliver a great customer experience.
+Not to mention, a whopping 90% of global executives who leverage customer insights reports said that it improved their ability to deliver a great customer experience.

 With that said, we want to highlight the dawn of a new age for modern businesses by sharing these key statistics.
 Particularly for the customer experience (CX) and customer insights (CI) teams.